grokify/chathooks/README.md

 * handling all request content types
 * converting payload property names
 * converting emoji to URL
-* tested with community Slack SDK
+* testing with community Slack SDK

 Note: At this time, the proxy only supports the `text` body and not message attachments yet.